-Meeting growing worldwide demand for cocoa products requires sustained production of cocoa beans, which calls for healthy soils, effective control of pests and disease, and adaptation to future climates.
+Meeting growing worldwide demand for cocoa products requires sustained production of cocoa beans, which requires healthy soils, effective control of pests and disease, and adaptation to new climates.
 Including shade trees in cocoa systems – a production approach known as agroforestry – could help to simultaneously solve each of these problems.
 Moreover, shade trees in agroforests have the additional, value-added benefit that they can provide other important ecosystem services such as the conservation of biodiversity, mitigating against future climate change by sequestering atmospheric carbon, and providing alternative incomes through timber and fruit production.
-However, including shade trees in cocoa production systems also comes with costs because shade trees compete with cocoa trees and thus may reduce cocoa yields.
+However, including shade trees in cocoa production systems also comes with costs because shade trees compete with cocoa trees and thus reduce cocoa yields.
 Therefore, if agroforestry is going to be an effective solution for cocoa production in the future, it is critical to understand the balance of agroforestry’s costs and benefits for production, climate, and conservation goals.

 Which level of shade simultaneously meets multiple production and sustainability goals?